RockstarMontannaStudio/III.VC.-CLEO-.Hidden-Package-Spawner/README.md

 # English: [III|VC - CLEO] Hidden package generator
 This code is for GTA Vice City and GTAIII.
 Makes if to press the keys T + P, you can generate a hidden package or more than 1.
-The code has been tested in the versión 1.0 of the games
+The code has been tested in the version 1.0 of the games

 Is a simple and basic code which i learned to make, is useful if you can to reach the 100 hidden packages, to make money.
 Is needed to have cleo to make it work.